28.3: The Next step - The Kinome and Activation of Kinases at the Cell Membrane

 Figure \(\PageIndex{18}\) shows an interactive iCn3D model of the Protein Kinase C beta II (3PFQ)

 The C2 domain (magenta)has two bound Ca2+ ions (gray spheres) and interacts with the bottom leaflet of the cell membrane.
 The C1 domain (purple) has two bound Zn2+ ions.
 The N lobe of the kinase domain is shown in green, and the C lobe is shown in brown.
 A nonhydrolyzable ATP analog, AMPPNP (ANP), is shown in spacefill between the N and C lobes.
 There is an additional NFD helix preceding the C-terminal tail, which can adopt two positions, one of which confers low activity and the other high PKC activity.
-The Phe629 in this region is out of the active site in the low activity form and interacts with the adenine of ATP in the high activity form.
+The Phe629 in this region is outside the active site in the low-activity form and interacts with the adenine of ATP in the high-activity form.

-Some signals that activate phospholipase C and produce IP3 and diacylglycerol include acetylcholine (a different class than the type located at the neuromuscular junction discussed in the last chapter section), angiotensin II, glutamate, histamine, oxytocin, platelet-derived growth factor, vasopressin, gonadotropin-releasing hormone, and thyrotropin-releasing hormone.
+Some signals that activate phospholipase C and produce IP3 and diacylglycerol include acetylcholine (a different class from the type located at the neuromuscular junction discussed in the last chapter), angiotensin II, glutamate, histamine, oxytocin, platelet-derived growth factor, vasopressin, gonadotropin-releasing hormone, and thyrotropin-releasing hormone.

 In the inactive form of PKC, the arginine-rich basic autoinhibitory pseudosubstrate interacts with acidic side chains in the substrate binding site.An acidic patch in the substrate-binding site (Figure 6.2).
 When PKC is activated by phosphorylation of the regulatory domain, it phosphorylates arginine-rich sites in protein substrates.
 This also releases pseudosubstrates from some inactive target protein kinases, allowing them to become active kinases in turn.
 PKC physiological substrates include receptors, cytoskeleton proteins, protein kinases, proteases, and nuclear proteins